SerenityOS/serenity/Meta/BuildInstructions.md

-# Building an i686-pc-serenity toolchain
+# Building the Serenity operating system

 Here's a quick guide to building the i686-pc-serenity toolchain.
 I keep my toolchain in /opt/cross (so /opt/cross/bin needs to be in $PATH) and my Serenity sources are in /home/andreas/src/serenity